 - Place the ingredients onto a tea strainer and set the strainer on a teacup.

 - Pour boiling water into the teacup and steep for 5 to 8 minutes.

 - Add sweeteners like honey or brown sugar and garnish with lime before consuming.

-According to Real Health Medical Senior TCM Physician Brandon Yew, this herb is particularly useful for expelling exogenous pathogens like wind and dampness and dissipating blood clots.
+According to Real Health Medical Senior TCM Physician Brandon Yew, lemongrass tea benefits are that it is particularly useful for expelling exogenous pathogens like Wind and Dampness and dissipating blood clots.
 It also warms the body core, stimulates blood and qi (vital life energy) circulation, and unblocks meridian channels.

-Here are some ways the aromatic herb can benefit a person’s physical and mental health.
+What is lemongrass good for?
+Here are some lemongrass benefits for a person’s physical and mental health.

 1. Supports postpartum recovery